 What causes vasculitis?

-There are two main categories of vasculitis: primary and secondary.
+There are 3 main causes of vasculitis:

-- an infection or another inflammatory disorder.
+- an infection from a virus or parasite

 It is important to seek help right away if you think you have vasculitis, as early treatment may help prevent long-term damage.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

 It can be difficult to diagnose vasculitis because the symptoms can be similar to those caused by some other illnesses.

 Your doctor will ask you about your symptoms and examine you.